HorizenOfficial/evm-documentation/docs/build.md

 ## Build a dApp Locally

-*Learn how to set up a local environment or a local Yuma testnet node to build a dApp (decentralized application).*
+*Learn how to set up a local environment or a local Gobi testnet node to build a dApp (decentralized application).*

 In this section, you will accomplish the following:

-* Deploy an existing dApp into a local environment or Yuma Testnet
+* Deploy an existing dApp into a local environment or Gobi Testnet
 * Run a private instance of EON

 The easiest way to deploy a dApp is to use **Docker**.
 The EON client will be running in a Dockerized container.
 See **[Node Client](#node-client)** below.